Don’t Hold Your Breath When Concentrating

 Now you ask, what should you do?
 How to stop tensing your body when you need to focus your mind?

-When you need to focus your attention do the following:
+When you need to focus your attention, do the following:

 1. Relax your body.

-2. If you are sitting down, sit comfortably, without straining your body.
+2. If you are sitting down, sit comfortably without straining your body.

 3. Take a few deep breaths before starting to concentrate.

-5. When focusing breathe normally, even if you find it difficult to focus in this way.
+5. When focusing, breathe normally, even if you find it difficult to focus this way.

 6. You might feel unable to focus your mind if you don’t hold your breath, and you might find that you instinctively hold your breath.
-If you keep holding your breath, you will not be able to focus for long, since this is tiring.
+If you keep holding your breath, you will not be able to focus for long since this is tiring.

-7. Whenever you realize that you are holding your breath start breathing again.
+7. Whenever you realize that you are holding your breath, start breathing again.

 Do you wish to improve your focus and concentration?
-Here are few articles you will find helpful:
+Here are a few articles you will find helpful:

 The power of concentration